WardPearce/backblaze/source/intro.rst

 This wrapper has both asynchronous & synchronous support, this intro will cover the basic of both.
 Lucily for you the API for asynchronous (awaiting) & synchronous (blocking) is identical.

+Application keys can be made `here <https://secure.backblaze.com/app_keys.htm>`_.

 Getting started
 ---------------

 **Awaiting**

+This module uses asyncio's tasks to quietly update authentication.
+This requires python 3.7 or above.

 .. code-block:: python